thequinneffect/advcpplocal/lectures.md

 * technically std::unique_ptr\<T\> up{new T} encapsulates the allocation as well (meaning the resource could not be re-used in any other way except for copy construction/copy assignment as well) but the problem is that this is bad for exception safety/stack unwinding (TODO: add once i know this)
 **TODO: when you should/have to use new**
 **release vs reset**
-* release : releases ownership and returns pointer to resource (reLease, L for leakable).
+* release -> ptr_to_res : releases ownership and returns pointer to resource (reLease, L for leakable).
-* reset : deletes the currently owned resource (why didn't they just call this method delete???)
+* reset(new resource) -> void : deletes the currently owned resource (and sets it to the newly passed in resource)
 * **Pointer Ownership**
 * determining whether a pointer (of any kind) has ownership, and whether that ownership is shared, is easy as long as you understand what ownership is (to have ownership over a resource means to have the responsibility to clean it up when required)
   **1. unique ptr - owning, non-sharing** : has ownership because it is responsible for freeing the un-named data.
 As the name suggests, this ownership is not shared
   **2. shared ptr - owning, sharing** : has ownership because it is responsible for **possibly** having to free the un-named data.
 As the name suggests, this ownership can be shared and uses reference counts to do so.
 It is always reponsible for updating a reference count.
   **3. weak ptr - non-owning, non-sharing** : a shared pointer that does not increment the reference count.
 Because it doesn't increment the reference count, it has no responsibility to free but it also has no power to keep the resource around if the reference count becomes 0 (i.e. all shared pointers release it).
 This is why you must check before accessing via a weak pointer, it may have been deleted from underneath you because you don't own it.
 There is also obviously no shared-ownership between weak pointers of the same resource, because there isn't even any ownership.
   **4. raw c ptr/observer ptr - non-owning, non-sharing** : no ownership (reason stated many times), and hence non-sharing also.
 This is basically a weak pointer that doesn't have the ability to check whether the underlying data has been freed.

 ![Smart pointers - ownership and sharing](./images/wk5_shared_pointers_ownership_table.png)

 ## Exceptions